monsoft/iphrestore/README.md

 * Windows: \Users\\[USERNAME]\AppData\Roaming\Apple Computer\MobileSync\Backup\\[ID]
 * Linux: [your_choice_directory]\\[ID]

+[ID] - it is directory name with hash which is specific per each iPhone.

 To run restore process, start script with options:
 ```
 $ ./iphrestore.py backup_location directory_to_restore